|

 Rockfish

-- Anglers have reported good catch rates of a variety of pelagic rockfish near the entrance of Resurrection Bay and along the Gulf Coast.
+- Anglers have reported good catch rates of a variety of rockfish near the entrance of Resurrection Bay and along the Gulf Coast.

 Salmon